Associate Professor, Sociology

 Environmental and natural resource sociology

-Rebecca Schewe is an Associate Professor of Sociology and Senior Research Associate in the Center for Policy Research.
-She received her Ph.D. in sociology and master's in rural sociology from the University of Wisconsin-Madison.
+Rebecca Schewe is an Associate Professor of Sociology and a Senior Research Associate in the Center for Policy Research.
+She received her Ph.D. in sociology and Master's in rural sociology from the University of Wisconsin-Madison.
 After completing a postdoc at Michigan State University’s Kellogg Biological Station, she was an Assistant Professor

 at Mississippi State University for three years before joining the faculty here at Syracuse University.
 Becky's research focuses on the relationship between humans and the natural environment.
 Through interdisciplinary partnerships, her

 research examines how the major social institutions of the state, economy, and community structure our human interactions with ecosystems.
 Full Biography

 Research Grants and Awards

-“An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” Michigan State University/USDA.
-September 2014 – January 2017.
+Co-Project Director.
+“An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” with Ron Erskine (Michigan State).
+Funded by Michigan State University/United States Department of Agriculture.
+2014-2017.

-“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Mississippi State University/National Oceanic and Atmospherica Administration (NOAA).
-September 2015-August
+Principal Investigator.
+“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Funded by Mississippi State University/National Oceanic and Atmospherical Administration (NOAA).
+2015-2017.

 Social and Behavioral Sciences Research Award, Mississippi State University.
 2013.